code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

 <a name=tp></a>
 ### Topics & Partitions
+**Topics:**
-**Topics:** Same type of messages are grouped into topics.
+- Same type of messages are grouped into topics.
 Topic is like DB Table or Folder in Filesystem.
 Topics are replicated.
+- Messages written to partitions are immutable and cannot be updated.
 ```c
   msg1= {                         msg2= {
     deviceid=1                      deviceid=2